Goa Legislative Assembly

 Answer:

-Will the Minister for Water Resources be pleased to state:
+WILL the Minister for Sports & Youth Affairs be pleased to state:

 Answer: